bdmurphy73/PersonalNetwork/README.md

 # PersonalNetwork
-Picture of my complex personal network
+This is a graphic of my complex personal network
+It was created to show the various items I do, like Linux, NAS, wireless bridging, segmentation, etc.